This is day 3 of my 31 days of tips on tenancy agreements series. To see the rest of the series click here.

 then the occupier will normally have a tenancy, and the fact that they have signed a piece of paper with ‘license agreement’ written at the top, will be irrelevant.

 If the parties ‘did not intend to create legal relations’.
-This will often be implied in family type situations where you allow a member of your family to stay and do not sign any form of legal agreement.
+This will often be implied in family type situations where you allow a member of your family to stay and do not sign any form of legal or tenancy agreement.

 If the landlord has the right to move the occupier into another room.
 You need to be careful about this one though.
-If the agreement says that the landlord has this right, but in reality it is clear that it is not something which is going to happen, a Judge in any court claim will probably say that it is a sham and that the occupier really has a tenancy.
+If the agreement says that the landlord has this right, but in reality, it is clear that it is not something which is going to happen, a Judge in any court claim will probably say that it is a sham and that the occupier really has a tenancy.

 Licenses will also be created in the following situations:

-- When an employee is required to live in the property as part of his employment
+- When an employee is required to live in the property as part of his employment (eg live in nannies and housekeepers)

-- (Sometimes) where the occupier is living in property as a beneficiary under a charity (such as an almshouse)
+- (Sometimes) where the occupier is living in the property as a beneficiary under a charity (such as an almshouse)

 Tomorrow I will be looking at the different types of tenancy